-Parent makes a written request to the school principal to transfer their child(ren) to another teacher (must be in the same grade level and/or course); Before principal consideration, a parent-teacher conference must take place;
+- Parent makes a written request to the school principal to transfer their child(ren) to another teacher (must be in the same grade level and/or course). - Before consideration by the principal, a parent-teacher conference must take place. - The principal considers the request and notifies the parent within two weeks.
+The principal must consider:

-- The principal considers the request and notifies the parent within two weeks.
-The principal must consider: - Class size - Grade and course - Any variable that would impact the student or class that is being considered (ex., discipline issues, teacher input) - If approved, parent and teacher are notified; - If not approved, the parent is notified with an explanation given.
+- Class size - Grade and course - Any variable that would impact the student or class that is being considered (ex., discipline issues, teacher input) - If approved, the parent and teacher are notified; - If not approved, the parent is notified with an explanation given.